 Early Life and Education

 John Albert Overdeck was born in 1969.
-His early aptitude for mathematics was evident at a young age.
-He attended Wilde Lake High School in Columbia, Maryland, where he excelled in mathematics.
-At the age of 16, Overdeck won a silver medal at the International Mathematical Olympiad in 1986.
-He then pursued higher education at Stanford University, earning bachelor's degrees in mathematics and a master's degree in statistics.
+He demonstrated exceptional aptitude in mathematics from a young age, winning a silver medal at the International Mathematical Olympiad in 1986 while in high school.
+Overdeck pursued higher education at Stanford University, earning a Bachelor of Science in mathematics (with distinction) and a Master of Science in statistics.

 Rise to Success